-The Member shall use reasonable care in designing his electric wiring and circuits.
+The Member shall use reasonable care in designing the electric wiring and circuits.
 The Member's electric loads shall be connected to Member's circuits so that the loads on the individual phases, legs and circuits of the Cooperative's service conductors are properly balanced.
-The electrical facilities must conform to the National Electric Code.
+The electrical facilities must conform to the latest version of National Electric Code, that the County Inspection Agency has adopted.
 In no event shall the Cooperative be under any obligation to inspect the electrical facilities of the Member, but where the Cooperative has a reason to believe that the electrical facilities of the Member do not comply with recognized requirements, the Cooperative may refuse to supply electricity to the Member.